neilg63/simple-string-patterns/README.md

 ##### *Version 0.2.5* introduces SimpleMatchAny and Whole matches in StringBounds.

 This supplements SimpleMatchAll to apply *or* logic with rules sets (StringBound, tuples or simple strs).
 The StringBounds enum now has whole string match options (with case-insensitive and case-sensitive variants) to accommodate a mix of partial and whole string matches.

-It also adds a range of simple single-argument methods for bounds_builder().
+It also adds a range of single-argument methods for bounds_builder().

 Versions of the *string-patterns* crate before 0.3.0 contained many of these extensions.
 Since version 0.3.0 all traits, enums and methods defined in this *simple-string-patterns* have been removed.
 These crates supplement each other, but may be installed independently.